AI Subscription Comparisons

 The practical distinction is simple:

-• X Premium is X membership that includes better Grok access
+• Premium is closer to X membership with upgraded Grok access

 • SuperGrok is the standalone Grok subscription itself